PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed PD2P not to make sub when dataset is being deleted
   * changed PD2P not to send ESD to EOS
   * added a hint to getPandaIDsForProdDB to enforce function index
   * added comment_ to SiteSpec